Prostitution in Papua New Guinea: Legal situation

 The legal situation in Papua New Guinea is complex.
 The Summary Offences Act 1977 makes keeping a brothel and living on the earnings of prostitution offences.
 The idea of the law was to decriminalise prostitution but criminalise those who sought to exploit or profit from it.
 In 1978, a Papua New Guinea court interpreted ‘living on the earnings of prostitution’ to include 'profit from one's own prostitution'.
 (Wemay v Tumdual) The ruling effectively made all prostitution illegal.
 In a further case it was ruled that "occasional transactional sex for small amounts of money was insufficient to warrant a conviction".
 This may be a unique legal situation in that prostitution is made illegal not by Statute law but by case law.

 In rural areas, 'customary law' is also in force.
 These laws are not written down, but are based on the knowledge of the laws of the indigenous peoples.

 There have been calls to legalise prostitution.
 In October 2016, a private member's Bill was introduced to Parliament by the Member for Sumkar, Ken Fairweather, to instigate legalisation.
 Prime Minister Peter O'Neill and Oro Governor Gary Juffa said they would oppose any call for legalisation.

 Law enforcement

 Law enforcement is inconsistent.
 Sex workers and NGOs report corruption amongst police.
 There also report violence, intimidation, abuse, extortion and rape at the hands of the police.
 Knowingly transmitting HIV contrary to the HIV/AIDS Management and Prevention Act (HAMP) Act 2003 is sometimes used to detain sex workers, but there is no evidence of any charges being brought under this legislation.

 HIV

 The country has the highest HIV prevalence in the Pacific.
 Sex workers are one of the high risk groups, although HIV response in the country is now being directed towards the high risk groups.
 Access to healthcare is poor for sex workers.
 UNAIDS estimated an HIV prevalence of 17.8% amongst sex workers in 2016.

+in 2026, sex workers still report health and social challenged regarding their work, particularly in regarding the spread of HIV.
+Sex workers are often offered higher payment for unprotected sex, which increases their vulnerability to HIV infection.
+The country declared an HIV crisis in 2025 following a sharp rise in infections, with tens of thousands of people living with the virus and ongoing gaps in testing and treatment.
+Marginalised groups, including transgender sex workers, are particularly at risk and frequently encounter stigma and discrimination in healthcare settings, although this remains contested by government officials.